Accessibility Statement

 RGAA Assistant (2.1.1)

-If you have reported an accessibility issue and have not received a satisfactory response, you may contact the Defender of Rights.
+If you report an accessibility issue and receive no satisfactory response, you may contact the Defender of Rights.

 Libre réponse 71120